Stanleyhoo1/Tennis-Technique/README.md

 ## AI Swing Classification Model

 1. **Function Call**:
-   - Run the classification model by calling the `classify_swing` function (replace this with your function name if different).
+   - Run the classification model by calling the `classify_swing` function.
-   - **Parameters**: Pass the path of the video file as an argument.
+   - **Parameters**: Pass the paths of the video files you want to classify as an argument in a list format.
    - Example:
      ```python
-     classify_swing("path/to/your/video.mp4")
+     classify_swing(["path/to/your/video.mp4", "path/to/your/video.mp4"], model)
      ```

 2. **Output**: